-New rules surrounding regulation and the protection of borrowers in Spain has been so badly written and implemented that even the top legal teams at the Spanish Banks cannot agree on exactly what must be implemented, when and how.
+New rules surrounding regulation and the protection of borrowers in Spain has been so badly written.
+Also implemented that even the top legal teams at the Spanish Banks cannot agree on exactly what must be implemented.
+When and how.

-In force from the 16th July the lack of prior warning to the changes and grey areas within the changes would appear to be vast.
+In force from the 16th July.
+Lack of prior warning as to the changes.
+Also grey areas within the changes would appear to be vast.

-Take for instance the relatively easy 10 day cooling off period that Notary must now ensure happens between offer to completion.
+For instance the 10 day cooling off period that Notary must now ensure happens between offer to completion.

-Some Notaries have interpreted this as 10 days, some 11 because they cant count the day that the signed FEIN is received by them and some are insisting on 12 days because you cant count the day of completion either.
-Depending on where you signing will depend on how many days cooling off you get and must abide by.
+Some Notaries have interpreted this as 10 absolutions days.
+Some 11 because they cant count the day that the signed FEIN is received by them.
+And some are insisting on 12 days because you cant count the day of completion either.
+Depending on where you signing will depend on how many days cooling off you get, and must abide by.